l3mpire/lemverse/README.md

 Here are the description of all parts:
 <img alt="login" src="./app/public/character-editor.png">

-1. Different type of filter to change the dropdown
+1. Different types of filters to change the dropdown
-2. Here are the list of all resources available in the current category
+2. Here is the list of all resources available in the current category
 3. Display of the character part to help you figure out how to categorize it.
 4. The five possible categories to change the part.